Advanced GERD Procedure Restores Quality of Life to MTA Officer

 - These individuals have a 40 times greater risk of developing esophageal cancer

 Gastroesophageal reflux disease (GERD) is a widespread condition that affects approximately 20 percent of the United States population.
-NYU Winthrop Hospital recently established Long Island’s first and only GERD Center – a collaboration between the Hospital’s gastrointestinal and surgical experts, designed to provide patients suffering from acid reflux and GERD with the latest treatment options.
+NYU Langone Hospital—Long Island recently established Long Island’s first and only GERD Center – a collaboration between the Hospital’s gastrointestinal and surgical experts, designed to provide patients suffering from acid reflux and GERD with the latest treatment options.
 The Center dedicates its full resources, including a team of highly trained specialists who are leaders in their fields, to the accurate diagnosis and treatment of patients who suffer from these conditions.

 Matzinger underwent further diagnostic testing at NYU Winthrop.
 This included a high resolution esophageal manometry – a sophisticated test used to assess the force and coordination of the esophageal muscles as they move food to one’s stomach.

 “This test is done prior to antireflux surgery to make sure patients don’t have a swallowing disorder known as achalasia, which GERD surgery can’t help,” said Bhawna Halwan, MD, Director of the Center of Gastrointestinal Motility at NYU Winthrop.

 In addition, Matzinger underwent a 48-hour Bravo esophageal pH test.
 During this test, a small capsule (the size of a gel cap) is temporarily attached to the wall of the esophagus to measure and record the pH levels in a patient’s esophagus to determine if they have GERD.